rrprf/tablesgg/README.md

 be presented anywhere a graph could be, with no more effort.
 External software such as LaTeX or HTML or their viewers is not required.

-Methods are included to display data frames; tables created by R's ftable(), table(), and xtabs() functions; and tables created by the `tables` and `xtable` packages.
+Methods are included to display matrices; data frames; tables created by R's ftable(), table(), and xtabs() functions; and tables created by the `tables` and `xtable` packages.
 Methods can be added to display other table-like objects.